-The DPVI implements the exception strategy as follows:
+The FPVI implements the exception strategy as follows:

-- For Basic Exceptions, the DPVI implements a standard processing through netif\rx, - For Extended Exceptions, packets are injected at the right place into the Linux Networking Stack thanks to the FPTUN header.
+- For Basic Exceptions, the FPVI implements a standard processing through the netif_rx function of the TUN/TAP Linux driver. - For Special Exceptions, on the ingress path, packets are injected at the right place into the Linux Networking Stack thanks to an eBPF program, as explained in the next paragraph.
+On the egress path, packets are sent directly using the standard sendmsg() API.